zaknesler/dirgal/README.md

 Thanks to Zed's wonderful [GPUI](https://gpui.rs) library, _dirgal_ is nible, responsive, and cross-platform by default.
 It currently supports a handful of features such as bookmarks, group/grid/list views, sorting, basic duplicate detection, grid sizing, etc. with more features planned.

-This app is intended for quickly browsing through images in a directory, and is not some replacement for an image cataloging tool like Capture One or Lightroom.
+This app is a work-in-progress side project and is mainly for casual (read: not professional) use.
+It is intended for quickly browsing through images in a directory, and is not some replacement for an image cataloging tool like Capture One or Lightroom.

-This is a work-in-progress side project and is mainly for casual (read: not professional) use.

 ### Usage